-- 7.2 A secure password will be provided to each MSIP.
-This password can be changed by the user after the login on the SafetyNET II portal. - 7.3 In case the password is lost, the MSIP can request a new password through the SafetyNET II portal.
-Care of the password is the responsibly of the MSIP. - 7.4 Additional SafetyNET II user accounts can be created.
+7.2 A secure password will be provided to each MSIP.
+This password Formatert: Skrift: 9,5 pkt, Ikke Kursiv can be changed by the user after the login on the SafetyNET II portal.
+Formatert: Skrift: 9,5 pkt, Ikke Kursiv 7.3 In case the password is lost, the MSIP can request a new password through the SafetyNET II portal.
+Care of the password is the responsibly of the MSIP.
+7.4 Additional SafetyNET II user accounts can be created.
 Management of user accounts will be the responsibility of the MSIPs, on behalf of their Subscribers.
 Registered information providers shall take into account the need for contingency planning.

-8 SafetyNET II maintenance

-- 8.1 Inmarsat may periodically implement changes, which could consist of firmware upgrades, equipment upgrades or network changes.
-The implementation may lead to a scheduled outage, which will be governed under the processes detailed below. - 8.2 Inmarsat will provide the customer with written notice of any scheduled maintenance that may affect services at least five business days beforehand. - 8.3 Inmarsat shall notify the customer as soon as possible, at the latest within one hour, after beginning any emergency unscheduled service-affecting maintenance activity, together with the reason for the activity and information on how long service will be affected. - 8.4 In any situation where maintenance is planned a notification will be sent to pre-defined email addresses provided by the customer.
-This list can be altered and additional email addresses can be added at any time when instructed by the customer.
+Formatert: Skrift: 9,5 pkt, Ikke Kursiv 8 SafetyNET II maintenance Formatert: Skrift: 11 pkt, Fet, Ikke Kursiv 8.1 Inmarsat may periodically implement changes, which could consist Formatert: Skrift: 9,5 pkt, Ikke Kursiv of firmware upgrades, equipment upgrades or network changes.
+The implementation may lead to a scheduled outage, which will be governed Formatert: Skrift: 9,5 pkt, Ikke Kursiv under the processes detailed below.
+Formatert: Skrift: 9,5 pkt, Ikke Kursiv 8.2 Inmarsat will provide the customer with written notice of any scheduled maintenance that may affect services at least five business days beforehand.
+8.3 Inmarsat shall notify the customer as soon as possible, at the latest within one hour, after beginning any emergency unscheduled service-affecting maintenance activity, together with the reason for the activity and information on how long service will be affected.
+8.4 In any situation where maintenance is planned a notification will be sent to pre-defined email addresses provided by the customer.
+This list

-- 8.5 Inmarsat Customer Support will provide notice, as soon as possible, in any situation where there is degradation of service, an unplanned maintenance or any type of loss of service that could not have been planned for.
+8.5 Inmarsat Customer Support will provide notice, as soon as possible, in any situation where there is degradation of service, an unplanned maintenance or any type of loss of service that could not have been planned for.

-- 8.6 The notice will define:
+8.6 The notice will define:

-- The date of the scheduled outage, as well as time of day, stated in UTC

-- · The services impacted

-- The expected duration

-- · The estimated resolution time

-- The Ocean Regions affected

-- Reason for planned or unplanned maintenance

-- 8.7 In cases of planned and unplanned maintenance, Inmarsat will provide a notice of restoration, as soon the information is available, including any remedial action or service recovery protocols, which may be required by the customer.
+- The date of the scheduled outage, as well as time of day, stated in UTC - The services impacted - The expected durationThe estimated resolution time - The Ocean Regions affected - Reason for planned or unplanned maintenance - 8.7 In cases of planned and unplanned maintenance, Inmarsat will-provide a notice of restoration, as soon the information is available, including any remedial action or service recovery protocols, which may be required by the customer.